woodp/architecture-center/docs/guide/design-principles/evolvable-services.md

 **Enforce high cohesion and loose coupling.** A service is *cohesive* if it provides functionality that logically belongs together.
 Services are *loosely coupled* if you can change one service without changing the other.
 High cohesion generally means that changes in one function will require changes in other related functions.
 If you find that updating a service requires coordinated updates to other services, it may be a sign that your services are not cohesive.
 One of the goals of domain-driven design (DDD) is to identity those boundaries

-**Encapsulate domain knowledge.** When a client consumes a service, the responsiblity for enforcing the business rules of the domain should not fall on the client.
-Instead, the service should encapsulate all of the domain knowledge that falls under its responsiblity.
+**Encapsulate domain knowledge.** When a client consumes a service, the responsibility for enforcing the business rules of the domain should not fall on the client.
+Instead, the service should encapsulate all of the domain knowledge that falls under its responsibility.
 Otherwise, every client has to enforce the business rules, and you end up with domain knowledge spread across different parts of the application.

 **Use asynchronous messaging.** Asynchronous messaging is a way to decouple the message producer from the consumer.
 The producer does not depend on the consumer responding to the message or taking any particular action.
 With a pub/sub architecture, the producer may not even know who is consuming the message.
 New services can easily consume the messages without any modifications to the producer.